 While it’s long and complex, if you’re efficient with time, flipping through a CAFR should only take ~30-60 min, but you have to know what to look for, so the first time it’ll take longer.
 But it’s well worth the investment.

-In this post, I’ll cite examples from Austin’s 2016 CAFR (latest available) to highlight stuff (because I like Austin and would invest there in the future).
+In this post, I’ll cite examples from Austin’s 2020 CAFR to highlight stuff (because I like Austin and would invest there in the future).

 Every CAFR has three main sections: Intro, Financial, and Statistical.
 Together, they provide details on how the city is operated/managed, capital improvement plans, economics and demographics.